Overview of Paget’s Disease

-- Endocrinologist, a doctor who specializes in hormonal and metabolic disorders.
+- Endocrinologists, who treat hormonal and metabolic disorders.

-- Rheumatologist, a doctor who specializes in joint and muscle disorders.
+- Rheumatologists, who treat joint and muscle disorders.

-- Orthopaedic surgeon, a doctor who specializes in bone injuries and disease.
+- Orthopaedic surgeons, who treat bone injuries and disease.

-- Otolaryngologist, a doctor who specializes in ear, nose, and throat disorders.
+- Otolaryngologists, who treat ear, nose, and throat disorders.

 Living With Paget’s Disease

-- Maintain a healthy weight is particularly important if Paget’s has led to arthritis of the weight-bearing joints, such as the hip or knee.
-Excess weight can mean more stress—and pain—for affected joints.
+- Maintain a healthy weight, which is particularly important if Paget’s disease has led to arthritis of the weight-bearing joints, such as the hip or knee.
+Excess weight can mean more stress – and pain – for affected joints.

 - Prevent falls by:

-- Checking your home for dangers like loose rugs and poor lighting.
+- Checking your home for dangers such as loose rugs and poor lighting.

 - Using nonskid mats in the bathroom and tub.